DavidHrncir/Fivetran_CSDK_Snowflake_HOL/FTS_Oil_and_Gas_Field_Technician_Summarization/Streamlit_App/README_agent.md

 ## Data Requirements

-The application expects a table named `LOGLYNX` which contains synthetic data simulating various oil and gas operational systems.
+The application expects a table named `FTS_RECORDS` which contains synthetic data simulating various oil and gas operational systems.
 This data is retrieved from an API server using a custom Fivetran connector built with the Fivetran Connector SDK:

 ### Field Operations Data
 - `record_id`